GuilhermeZancanaro/movie-rental-crud-python/README.md

 This project simulates a basic movie rental store system, allowing users to manage a collection of movies through a simple command-line interface.

   Features:
-    Add new movies with title, genre, and release yea List registered movies
+    Add new movies with title, genre, and release year List registered movies
     Update/edit movie information
     Remove movies